 Within the township of Gawler and surrounding areas there are hundreds of structures considered to be of historical significance.
-The structures may be State or Local Heritage places, Contributory Items or simply located within a Historic (Conservation) Zone.
-In some cases minor works to a Heritage Place and/or a property located in a Historic (Conservation) Zone (including internal alterations, fences or painting) require approval from Council that would not otherwise be required.
+The structures may be State or Local Heritage places, Representative Buildings or simply located within a Historic Area Overlay.
+In some cases minor works to a Heritage Place and/or a property located in a Historic Area Overlay (including internal alterations, fences or painting) require approval from Council that would not otherwise be required.

-If you are unsure whether your property is listed as a Heritage Place, Contributory Item, or located within a Historic (Conservation) Zone – please contact us on 8522 9211.
+If you are unsure whether your property is listed as a Heritage Place, Representative Building, or located within a Historic Area Overlay – you can look up your property on the SA Property and Planning Atlas or contact Council on 8522 9211.

 Council provides a free Heritage Advisory Service to the community, with a Heritage Advisor available to the public every fortnight (generally every 2nd Wednesday) to provide advice on the following matters: